-- Denial or limited authorization of a requested services, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - Reduction, suspension, or termination of a previously authorized service - Denial, in whole or in part, of any payment for a service. - Failure to make a standard authorization decision and provide notice about the decision within 14 calendar days from the date of receipt of a standard request for service. - Failure to make an expedited authorization decision within 72 hours from the date of receipt of a request for expedited service authorization. - Failure to provide services within 14 calendar days the start date agreed upon during the person-centered planning and as authorized by the PIHP. - Failure of the PIHP to act within 30 calendar days from the date of a request for a standard appeal. - Failure of the PIHP to act within 72 hours from the date of a request for an expedited appeal. - Failure of the PIHP to provide disposition and notice of a local grievance/ complaint within 90 calendar days of the date of the request.
+- Denial or limited authorization of a requested services, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - Reduction, suspension, or termination of a previously authorized service - Denial, in whole or in part, of any payment for a service. - Failure to make a standard authorization decision and provide notice about the decision within 14 calendar days from the date of receipt of a standard request for service. - Failure to make an expedited authorization decision within 72 hours from the date of receipt of a request for expedited service authorization. - Failure to provide services within 14 calendar days from the start date agreed upon during the person-centered planning and as authorized by the PIHP. - Failure of the PIHP to act within 30 calendar days from the date of a request for a standard appeal. - Failure of the PIHP to act within 72 hours from the date of

-Amount, Scope Duration and Frequency: Terms to describe
+- a request for an expedited appeal. - Failure of the PIHP to provide disposition and notice of a local grievance/ complaint within 90 calendar days of the date of the request. - Denial of the enrollee's request to dispute a financial liability, including cost-sharing, copayments, premiums, deductibles, coinsurance, and other enrollee financial responsibility.

-the way Medicaid services listed in a person's individual plan of service will be provided:
+Amount, Scope Duration and Frequency: Terms to describe the way Medicaid services listed in a person's individual plan of service will be provided:

-- Amount: How much (number of units of service) - Scope: Details service (who, how and where is the service provided) - Duration: How long (the length of time of the expected service) - Frequency: When service(s) occur (e.g. daily, weekly, monthly, quarterly)
+- Amount: How much service (number of units of service) - Duration: How long the service will be provided (the length of time of the expected service) - Scope: Details of service (who, where, and how the service is provided) - Frequency: How often/when service(s) occur (e.g., daily, weekly, monthly, quarterly)